 We offer both IMAP/POP3 email plans and Office 365.
-The main differences between the two is that Office 365 gives you a much larger mailbox (50GB) and that Office 365 can include Microsoft productivity software, such as Word and Excel.
+The main differences between the two are that Office 365 gives you a much larger mailbox (50GB) and that Office 365 can include Microsoft productivity software, such as Word and Excel.
 With Office 365 you can also get 1TB of space on OneDrive and use features such as shared contact lists and calendars.
-This article looks at IMAP/POP3 hosting packages.
+This article looks at IMAP/POP3 hosting plans only.
 If you are interested in Office 365 then you can learn more about the available options on our Office 365 page.

 We got four IMAP/POP3 email hosting plans:

 All IMAP/POP3 hosting plans include the cPanel control panel.
 You can use the control panel to create and manage email addresses:

 If the DNS for your domain is managed by us then you can also use the Zone Editor to manage DNS records.

 You need two things to host email for your domain: